-“Rather than making excuses for your child (when they didn’t do homework, for example), use it as a learning opportunity.
+“Avoid making excuses for your child (when they didn’t do homework, for example), and instead use it as a learning opportunity.
 It doesn’t serve them well in the long run to get them off the hook time and again.
 We [teachers] aren’t out to get your child: we want them to learn and grow—and moving on from mistakes is one way of doing that.”

 —Liz, elementary school principal

 Recognize your child’s unique learning style.
 “Your children each have their own unique learning abilities and learning styles.
 Use their strengths to help them blossom instead of comparing them, and hindering their growth.”

 —Stephanie, Grade 6 teacher